Last modified: March 22, 2023

 A target represents the group of packages that must exist on the server for a specific service to function properly.
-Packages can consist of RPMs for Red-Hat® systems (like AlmaLinux OS, CentOS, CloudLinux™) or
+Packages can consist of RPMs for Red-Hat® systems (like AlmaLinux OS, CentOS, CloudLinux™, or Rocky Linux) or

 .deb packages for Debian® systems (like Ubuntu®).

 The rpm.versions system uses the target setting to determine whether to install or uninstall that target’s specific packages.
 The

 /usr/local/cpanel/etc/rpm.versions file contains the cPanel-provided default status for each target.

 To override the cPanel-provided default statuses for each target presented in the

 /usr/local/cpanel/etc/rpm.versions file, update the target setting in the